microsoft/finops-toolkit/docs-mslearn/best-practices/web.md

 <!-- markdownlint-disable-next-line MD025 -->
 # FinOps best practices for Web

 This article outlines a collection of proven FinOps practices for web services.
+It provides strategies for optimizing costs, improving efficiency, and using Azure Resource Graph (ARG) queries to gain insights into your web resources.
+By following these practices, you can ensure that your web services are cost-effective and aligned with your organization's financial goals.

 <br>

 ## App Service

+The following sections provide ARG queries for App Service.
+These queries help you gain insights into your App Service resources and ensure they're configured with the appropriate settings.
+By analyzing App Service plans and surfacing recommendations from Azure Advisor, you can optimize your App Service resources for cost efficiency.

 ### Query: Web Application Status

-This Azure Resource Graph (ARG) query retrieves the status and basic information of web applications within your Azure environment.
+This ARG query retrieves the status and basic information of web applications within your Azure environment.

-<h4>Category</h4>
+**Category**

 Monitoring

-<h4>Query</h4>
+**Query**

 ```kql
 resources